 Technology is constantly evolving to where it is simply ingrained in our everyday lives.
-Case in point, we have become thoroughly dependent on the functionalities of a smartphone.
+Case in point, we have become thoroughly dependent on the functionalities of a smartphone which is digital.
 We want information at our fingertips.
 We want the instant gratification of finding out what we don’t know.
-In fact, today, it is said that 90% of the US population that own a smartphone has it with him/her 24/7.
+In fact, today, it is said that 90% of the US population that owns a smartphone has it with him/her 24/7.
 It is truly a necessity for most people.
 In fact, it is amazing to think that there was once a time when people actually functioned without a mobile device in their everyday lives.

 Meanwhile, it is becoming more and more amazing to watch the (fully) “Digital Generations” – Gen Z, and younger.
 Toddlers are able to unlock and effortlessly maneuver their way around an iPhone, from swiping through photos to playing videos of choice.
 These younger generations have adapted so quickly to the ins and outs of current tech devices, it is almost unreal.
 But, could this fluidity be just a hint of what is to come?
 The savvy-ness is already far ahead of Millennial tech-readiness.

-iPads and laptops are already the norm in schools at a younger age and earlier grade level every year.
-According to a recent Forbes article, today, over 50% of K-12 students have access to an in-class laptop, or tablet.
+iPads and laptops are already the norms in schools at a younger age and earlier grade level every year.
+According to a recent Forbes article, today, over 50% of K-12 students have access to an in-class laptop or tablet.
 Yes, elementary schools are incorporating and using a blended learning approach, as we speak.
 In this setting, it is found that technology truly supports learning.
-It utilizes what they already know in terms of the technology and devices to encourage learning.
+It utilizes what they already know in terms of technology and devices to encourage learning.

 Furthermore, going forward, teachers will be able to take advantage of artificial intelligence & personalization technologies for several tasks, including grading and delivering coursework based on learning styles.
 As technology evolves, it makes one wonder if future classrooms will have teachers leading instruction, or if it will be a personalized, self-directed, AI approach with teachers taking a more reinforcement, coaching, mentoring role.